nvdb-vegdata/nvdbtransportportal/konsept4_roadreference.md

   * _hovedparsel_, Hp - Road segment number
   * meters.

 Along each _hovedparsel_ we count meters, starting at 0 for each new _hovedparsel_.
 This is not entirely unlike the new system of _delstrekning_, but the values of those two systems should not be used interchangeably.
-There is consideraby logic involved in the number series, se [here](https://api.vegdata.no/verdi/vegreferanse.html) for details.
+There is consideraby logic involved in the codes for road status and the number series for _hovedparsell_ and meters, se [here](https://api.vegdata.no/verdi/vegreferanse.html) for details.
 All this information is held in one single feature type: [532 vegreferanse](https://datakatalogen.vegdata.no/532-Vegreferanse).

 ![vegkart reference](./pics/vegkart_ny_og_gammel.png)